cbrandon20/ARC/README.md

 As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).

+## manual_solve.py
+This version of the ARC repository contains the python script manaul_solve.py.
+This script reads in the json files from training subset of the ARC data.

+It contains a series solve_*, with the star representing the label of an ARC problem.

+The solve_* functions each contain a hand coded solutions to that problem, which takes the input matrixes for the training and test instance of the problem and return the output matrix.

+When ran the manual_solve.py script reads in the json files for each problem for which there is a solve function, in this case [b775ac94, 6b9890af,0a938d79].
+The jsons are a parsed and the input matrixes are passed iterively into their appropiate solve functions, which returns a solution.

+The output from the solve_* funciton is then evaluated against the correct solution and the user is then given the feedback; True if the solution is correct or False if the output matrix does not match the correct solution.

+The input and output matrixes are also printed to console.

 ## Task file format